 Patients taking monoamine oxidase inhibitors should not take bupropion, nor should those taking linezolid or methylene blue.
 Canadian regulations prohibit use in patients taking thioridazine.

 Bupropion has had a United States boxed-warning related to suicidal thoughts and behavior in children, adolescents, and young adults.
 All patients who have depressive symptoms and begin any new medication should be monitored closely for suicidal symptoms.
-If symptoms worsen or overt suicidality ensues, the medication should be stopped.
+If symptoms worsen or overt suicidality ensues, the clinician should stop therapy with the drug.

-In December 2016, a Safety Review was released.
-Data from a large clinical trial has convinced the FDA that the serious mood and behavior effects of bupropion is lower than prior represented.
+In December 2016, researchers released a safety review.
+Data from a large clinical trial has convinced the FDA that the serious mood and behavior effects of bupropion are lower than previously represented.
 The U.S. boxed warning for bupropion for smoking cessation will change.
 The report notes that these reactions remain concerning, especially in patients with severe mood disorders or schizophrenia.
 This FDA report was specifically related to the use of bupropion in smoking cessation.

-The doses and preparations of bupropion for depression demand higher caution.
+The doses and preparations of bupropion for depression demand higher levels of caution.

-Bupropion is not monitored with serum testing.
+Bupropion does not require monitoring with serum testing.
 There are no firmly established therapeutic levels of the drug.
 As with any medication, patients should be monitored clinically for serious adverse effects of this medication.
-Of note, some patients tolerate bupropion better at lower serum levels; therefore, lower initial doses should be attempted in all patients.
+Of note, some patients tolerate bupropion better at lower serum levels; therefore, clinicians should attempt lower initial doses in all patients.

 Bupropion, due to its metabolism by CYP enzymes, interacts with a diverse array of medications.
-Prior to prescribing, the provider should determine if any existing medications interact with bupropion.
+Before prescribing, the provider should determine if any existing medications interact with bupropion.
 Common interactions include many antidepressants, clopidogrel, and other drugs that lower the seizure threshold.
 Alcohol intake should also be limited.

-Bupropion is pregnancy class C and should be used with caution in breastfeeding individuals.
+Bupropion is pregnancy class C and requires caution in breastfeeding individuals.
 The drug and its metabolites are secreted into breast milk.

-Extensive data has been published related to bupropion overdose.
+There is extensive published data related to bupropion overdose.
 The more serious exposures typically occur in an intentional overdose setting.
-With supportive care, unintentional overdoses usually lead to no major effects.
-Unintentional exposures in children appear quite rare; a 10 mg/kg threshold of safety has been proposed to reduce the use of healthcare resources.
+With supportive care, unintentional overdoses usually lead to no significant effects.
+Unintentional exposures in children appear quite rare; there is a proposed 10 mg/kg threshold of safety to reduce the use of healthcare resources.

 In intentional overdoses, seizures are quite common.
 They occur in up to one-third of overdose exposures, though usually more in the range of 10% to 15%.
 Seizures usually occur within the first 6 hours after exposure, but one should exercise caution in extended-release preparations.
 In overdoses of the extended-release form, experts recommend an observation period of 24 hours due to the potential for delayed seizure onset.
-Though agitation and tremor often precede seizure, delayed seizures have been described with no preceding symptoms.
+Though agitation and tremor often precede seizures, there are cases of delayed seizures described with no prior symptoms.

 Other effects include hallucinations, mental status changes, agitation, arrhythmias.
 Cardiovascular effects are uncommon after an overdose.